waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *I must remember to use the tools I build to avoid wasting time on manual tasks.
 My custom tools are: `find_path_to_target`, `find_reachable_unseen_tiles`, and `kabuto_puzzle_solver`.*

 # X. Untested Hypotheses
-*   **Ruins of Alph:** The statues in the inner chamber must be interacted with to activate the currently inactive warps.
+*   **Ruins of Alph (Statues - FAILED):** Interacting with the statues in the inner chamber does not activate inactive warps.
+It only provides flavor text.

 # X. Untested Hypotheses
-*   **Ruins of Alph:** The statues in the inner chamber must be interacted with to activate the currently inactive warps.
+*   **Ruins of Alph (Statues - FAILED):** Interacting with the statues in the inner chamber does not activate inactive warps.
+It only provides flavor text.